fedorenchik/PlanetVim/docs/GUIDE.md

 Start with `:PlanetDoctor`, `:PlanetLspStatus`, and `:PlanetVersion`.
 Doctor reports prerequisites without launching SDKs or adapters.
 An executable being present does not prove its version, credentials, or target configuration is usable.
 The [acceptance record](ACCEPTANCE.md) separates those checks from real workflow tests.

+Git is optional for basic editing.
+Git menu actions remain available and report missing prerequisites; gutter change indicators start automatically when Git is available.
+You can set `g:gitgutter_git_executable` to a custom Git executable or explicitly set `g:gitgutter_enabled`.
+Restart PlanetVim after installing Git or changing its executable path.

 ## Editing modes

 The PlanetVim menu selects and saves the mode: